mtlynch/picoshare/README.md

   mtlynch/picoshare
 ```

-Some notes:
+Notes:

-- Only run one Docker container for each Litestream location
+- Only run one Docker container for each Litestream location.
-  - LogPaste can't sync writes across multiple instances.
+  - PicoShare can't sync writes across multiple instances.

 ## Parameters